ITI/pcesbld/docs/xlsxPCES.md

 The **pces** approach is to use the 'message type' field of the inbound message to determine which response should be applied, i.e., which of the possible subroutines should be called.
 Figure 2 below identifies the steps and some of the function configuration variables that are involved in this decision.
 Knowing that a model may support more message types than it will particular subroutines to call in response to receipt of a message, **pces** requires almost all function classes to be configured with a dictionary that xlesPCES identifies as 'msg2mc'.
 Each function has its own distinct 'msg2mc' dictionary.
 The key to the dictionary is the message type field of the input message, the value mapped to is a string we call a 'method code'.
 The dictionary approach allows many message types to map to the same method code, as appropriate.

-Next, the class of the function selects a so-called 'response method' dictionary which is part of the **pces** internal data structures.
-Given the identity of that dictionary and the method code, **pces** looks up the identity of a response method to call, passing along as input the inbound message.
+Next, the function has a 'RespMethods' dictionary.
+Given the that dictionary and the method code, **pces** looks up the identity of a response method to call, passing along as input the inbound message.
 The response method executes, and does two important things.
 One is to introduce a simulated processing time delay associated with the response, the other is to choose the function to next be given the message.
-To include a timing delay, the response method looks up an operation code that will be known to the table of function timings.
-Since the operation to be performed can be assumed to be closely linked to the particular response method choosen, functions that advance simulation time by non-zero durations of time are configured with a dictionary called 'timingcode'.
+To include a timing delay, the response method looks up an operation code from the function's 'timingcode' dictionary that will be known to the table of function timings.
 The message type of the inbound message is the key to the lookup, and the result returned is an op code for use in execution time lookup.
 Other parameters to the function execution time lookup include the model of the processor assumed to be executing the operation, and the length of the message being processed.
 The response method then schedules a time in the future to simulate the completion of the simulated operation.
 When *that* subroutine executes, it chooses the destination function and message type to place on the forwarded message.
 If it happens that in the computational pattern graph view of the functions there is exactly one output edge, then the destination function and the message type are extracted from the graph.
 If instead there is more than one output edge **pces** selects among the options by the expedient of using a dictionary bound to the specific function, called 'msg2msg', which encodes a transformation of the type of the inbound message (the msg2msg key), to another string which will be used as a message type.
 That string, say, 'outMsgType', will appear as the edge label on one of the multiple edges departing the function.
 The edge chosen (and hence the destination of the forwarded message), is the one whose message label matches 'outMsgType'.